VowsHQ/banned-fn-skin-checker/README.md

 # Update Logs
 ```

 Checker now provides an image of ALL Cosmetics
+Also updated the spacing between skins and made so most text will appear under the skins instead of overlapping.

 (Skins that now show as exclusive)
 + Yellow Jacket